Universal Hitchin moduli spaces: K ahler fibrations and coupled harmonic equations

-The following basic result shows that the existence of closed $(1,1)$-form restricting on the fibres to $\widehat{\boldsymbol{\omega}}$ is indeed a sufficient condition for the existence of a K\"ahler connection.
-The proof follows similarly as in \cite[Theorem 1.2.4]{GLS} and is ommited.
+The following basic result shows that the existence of a closed $(1,1)$-form restricting on the fibres to $\widehat{\boldsymbol{\omega}}$ is indeed a sufficient condition for the existence of a K\"ahler connection.
+The proof follows similarly to~\cite[Theorem 1.2.4]{GLS} and is omited.

 \begin{theorem} A K\"ahler fibration $(\XXX \to \JJJ,\widehat{\boldsymbol{\omega}})$ admits a K\"ahler connection provided that there exists $\boldsymbol{\sigma} \in \Omega^{1,1}(\XXX,\RR)$ restricting on the fibres to $\widehat{\boldsymbol{\omega}}$ and such that